BryceCanyonCounty/bcc-job-alerts/README.md

 # BCC - Job Alerts

-> A RedM Self contained job/role based alert/ping system for Vorp
+> A RedM  job based alert/ping system for Vorp

 ## Features
 1. Commands that players can utilize to alerts a job + jobgrade
-2. Police and Doctor preconfigured
+2. Police and Doctor preconfigured (/alertdoctor /alertpolice)
 3. Alerts are fully customizable
     - Alert Icon
     - Message